CMU-CBML/HybridOctree_Hex/README.md

 # HybridOctree_Hex
-Please download the latest version of the software.
+Please download the latest release of the software.

 Paper: https://arxiv.org/abs/2401.05984